-- Note that in order to avoid any issues with the URL potentially being "red flagged" by a spam filter, the tracking code is not added to the links in the HTML code of the email message, but rather it is added dynamically by the link processing script that handles all tracked links.
+- Note that to avoid any issues with the URL potentially being "red-flagged" by a spam filter, the tracking code is not added to the links in the HTML code of the email message, but rather it is added dynamically by the link processing script that handles all tracked links.

 - If you are using another Web analytics program, the instructions still apply: simply add the campaign tracking code to the corresponding input field on the add/edit message page, as shown above.